RXCodes/hyperPad-To-Web/README.md

 # Modules
 **Project Data Extractor**: https://rxcodes.github.io/hyperPad-To-Web/ProjectDataExtractor
-- Transform a hyperPad project into a `JSON file` containing most of the project's data.
+- Transform a hyperPad project into a `JSON file` containing most of the project's data to be used in the compiler.

 **Project Asset Splicer**: https://rxcodes.github.io/hyperPad-To-Web/ProjectAssetSplicer
 - Extracts every single *asset* `(graphics, sounds, fonts, etc.)` available from the hyperPad project to use in the final HTML output.